SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: SpikeNAS Framework

 \subsection{A Fast Memory-aware Search Algorithm}

-\textit{To synergistically perform architecture search while considering the memory constraint, we propose a fast memory-aware search algorithm.} The key ideas of our search algorithm are discussed in the following, while the corresponding pseudo-code is shown in Alg.~\ref{Alg_MemSpikingNAS}. \begin{itemize}[leftmargin=*] \item Each cell has an individual search to determine its architecture, thereby exploring more candidates from different combinations of architectures across multiple cells (Alg.~\ref{Alg_MemSpikingNAS}: line 2). \item Investigation of redundant architectures for each cell is minimized to improve the effectiveness of our search.
-To do this, we propose an \textit{in-cell architecture search} (Alg.~\ref{Alg_MemSpikingNAS}: line 3-14).
-Variables $con_{xy}$ with $xy$ $\in \{01, 02, 03, 12, 13, 23\}$ in Alg.~\ref{Alg_MemSpikingNAS}: line 9-14 correspond to the type of operation that connect node-$X$ to node-$Y$; see Fig.~\ref{Fig_SpikeNAS_CellArch}.
-Then, the cell architecture is constructed once $con_{xy}$ conections are defined (Alg.~\ref{Alg_MemSpikingNAS}: line 15). \item All cells are initiated with the same architecture (Alg.~\ref{Alg_MemSpikingNAS}: line 16-17).
-Then, the architecture candidates are explored for each cell, starting from the second cell to the last one, consecutively (Alg.~\ref{Alg_MemSpikingNAS}: line 18-19).
+\textit{To synergistically perform architecture search while considering the memory constraint, we propose a fast memory-aware search algorithm.} The key ideas of our search algorithm are discussed in the following, while the corresponding pseudo-code is shown in Alg.~\ref{Alg_MemSpikingNAS}. \begin{itemize}[leftmargin=*] \item We employ a dynamic programming approach to perform architecture search.
+Specifically, we search and determine the architecture for each cell one-by-one (see Alg.~\ref{Alg_MemSpikingNAS}: line~2).
+Therefore, more network candidates from different combinations of architectures across multiple cells are explored, hence leading to a higher possibility to find an SNN architecture that achieves high accuracy. \item Investigation of redundant architectures for each cell is minimized to improve the effectiveness of our architecture search.
+To enable this, we propose an \textit{in-cell architecture search} (as shown in Alg.~\ref{Alg_MemSpikingNAS}: line 3).
+Here, variables $con_{xy}$ with $xy$ $\in \{01, 02, 03, 12, 13, 23\}$ correspond to the type of operation that connect node-$X$ to node-$Y$, as shown in Fig.~\ref{Fig_SpikeNAS_CellArch}.
+Then, the cell architecture is constructed once $con_{xy}$ connections are defined (see Alg.~\ref{Alg_MemSpikingNAS}: line 4). \item All cells are initiated with the same architecture (see Alg.~\ref{Alg_MemSpikingNAS}: line 5-6).
+Then, the architecture candidates are explored for each cell, starting from the second cell to the last one, consecutively (see Alg.~\ref{Alg_MemSpikingNAS}: line 7-8).
 Hence, the search space is reduced while keeping good architectures from previous cells.
-Then, the network architecture is constructed once all cells are defined (Alg.~\ref{Alg_MemSpikingNAS}: line 20). \item Information of the memory constraint is included into the search process (Alg.~\ref{Alg_MemSpikingNAS}: line 21-22).
-It is used to select which architectures that should be evaluated, hence filtering out the ones that are not suitable and optimizing the searching time even further (Alg.~\ref{Alg_MemSpikingNAS}: line 23-26).
-To enable this, \textit{an analytical model of memory footprint is developed and employed into the search}.
+Then, the network architecture is constructed once all cells are defined (Alg.~\ref{Alg_MemSpikingNAS}: line 10), and its memory cost is also evaluated (Alg.~\ref{Alg_MemSpikingNAS}: line 11). \item Afterward, the memory-constraining process is performed by incorporating the maximum allowed number of parameters into the search (see Alg.~\ref{Alg_MemSpikingNAS}: line 12).
+It is used to select which architectures should be evaluated, hence filtering out the ones that are not suitable and optimizing the searching time even further.
+If the number of parameters from the investigated network ($mem_{cost}$) is less than or equal to the memory constraint/budget ($mem_{budget}$), then the network evaluation and selection are performed (see Alg.~\ref{Alg_MemSpikingNAS}: line 13-16).
+To do this, \textit{an analytical model of memory footprint is developed and employed into the search}.
 Details of the proposed analytical model is discussed in the following. \end{itemize}

 \textbf{Analytical Model for Memory Footprint:} We focus on the number of parameters in the SNN architecture ($N_{param}$) to represent the memory footprint, which can be calculated using Eq.~\ref{Eq_Nparam_all}-\ref{Eq_Nwgh_layer}.